trealla-prolog/trealla-OLDv1/docs/ARCHITECTURE.md

 A frame is an element of the frame stack.
 Each frame is of fixed size and contains an index into the slot table of the base slot for the frame.
+A *var_nbr* is an offset from the base slot.
 It also contains a count of the number of variables that make up the frame.
 The frame plus it's slots constitute a working context for a set of goals.
 Choices can back-track to a given context.

-Since only index numbers are used to refer to frames (a *ctx* number) the frame space can be easily resized.
+Since only index numbers are used to refer to frames (a *ctx* number) the frame space can be dynamically reallocated.

 Slots
 =====

 A slot is an element in the slot stack.
-Each slot holds a cell plus it's context index (for vars and compounds).
+Each slot holds a cell plus it's context for vars and compounds).
 Also attribute info.

-Slots are cleared on backtracking via the trailed record.
+Slots are cleared on backtracking via the trail.

-Since only index numbers are used to refer to slots (a *slot* number) the slot space can be easily resized.
+Since only index numbers are used to refer to slots (a *slot* number) the slot space can be dynamicall reallocated.

-During execution of a builtin predicate (a C function) active slot pointers (if any) may need to be refreshed after creating new variables (eg. in length/2, copy_term/2 etc).
+Note: during execution of a builtin predicate (a C function) active slot pointers (if any) may need to be refreshed after creating new variables (eg. in length/2, copy_term/2 etc).

 Choices